 It is essential to check your brake pads every 3,000 kilometres and change them if required.
 Faulty brake pads could endanger your life, as your vehicle may fail to stop, especially in a situation when you need to slam on the brakes.
 It is quite difficult to replace your car’s brake pads, so it is recommended that you hire a mechanic to do it.
 Make sure that you buy brake pads that are consistent with your vehicle’s model and make.

-It’s not only important to maintain your vehicle, but to maintain your vehicle’s security.
-For only R9.99 a month, Drive and Save will give you peace of mind that your car is insured against theft (terms and conditions apply).
+It’s not only important to maintain your vehicle, but to maintain your vehicle’s security, Drive and Save will give you peace of mind that your car is covered for on the road expense noted above with market leading service & warranty plans (T&C’s apply).